-When the key cannot be turned to the LOCK position, proceed as follows to remove the key.
+If the selector lever is shifted to the P (Park) position after the key is turned to the OFF position or when the key cannot be turned to the LOCK position, proceed as follows to remove the key.

-- 1. Move the shift selector lever into the P (Park) position. - Turn the ignition key slightly toward the ON position. - 3.
+- 1. Move the shift selector lever into the P (Park) position. - 2.
+Turn the ignition key slightly toward the ON position. - 3.
 Turn the key to the LOCK position. - 4.
 Remove the key.